 Here are some other yin-yangs I’ve observed in other educators I know and love:

 - The very empathetic person who is almost magically able to help people work through their issues… who can’t keep her own life sorted out because she’s so busy helping others.

 - The discerning person who is able to cut through all the crap and get straight to the heart of any matter… who angers everyone else because he doesn’t leave space for other people’s thoughts and feelings.

 - The person who is completely able to go with the flow- she seems able to take the world in stride and is full of fun surprises… who is always late and regularly changes plans causing people to feel slighted or disregarded.

 Do any of these sound familiar?
+I see these people ALL OVER K-12 and Higher Ed!
 We spend a lot of time talking about the downside (Why can’t I stop being so bossy?
 Why am I always late?) without acknowledging that if we suddenly lost that trait, our strength would go with it.
 It’s very important that we take a kind look at our weaknesses and recognize the strength being fed by the same source.

 I don’t mean that you shouldn’t work to improve your life!
 You should!
 In fact, at the core of personal improvement involves managing your yin-yangs to maximize the strengths and minimize the challenge.
 As you contemplate the changes you want to make in your life, stop shaming yourself!
 It’s completely inefficient and undermines your greatest assets: your own powerful strengths.